joseph-gerald/py-gulesider/README.md

 # py-gulesider
 Python api to fetch data from gulesider

+> [!WARNING]
+> As of 11/09/24 the old GuleSider API has been deprecated and the library no longer works

 > [!IMPORTANT]
 > This project will most likely not be maintained and will break over time